sinanondul/leonardo/README.md

 Goals:
 -----

-* Create a django (version> = 2) app that can make a CRUD of bookings and is able to associate / disassociate used vehicles.
+* Create a django app that can make a CRUD of bookings and is able to associate / disassociate used vehicles.
 You can give all the assumptions you want.
+* Make basic API REST with Django Rest Framework
+* Make a Command to delete all vehicles with a booking ship arrival date older than 6 months.
+If you prefer you can make an endpoint instead of a Command.
 * Include a SOLUTION.md file describing the app, decisions and technical considerations that you have taken as well as any type of improvements that could be applied.

 Bonus:
 ------

 * Make this app reusable
+* Make export results to XLS / PDF or import XLS files
 * Make tests (backend / frontend)
-* Make export results to XLS / PDF or import XLS files
 * Make the frontend attractive
-* Make API REST with Django Rest Framework
-* Make a little application with Vue / React

 Observations:
 -------------

 This test can take some hours to make it but, as we know that sometimes it is hard to find the time to do it, you'll have up to a week of time to make it.
 Even so, don't worry if you run out of time.
-In the technical meeting you can argue it in oral way.
+In the technical meeting we can discuss it.

 Quickstart:
 -----------